- Do you feel angry a lot of the time?

 - Are people close to you worried about your anger?

 - Do you feel ashamed about what you do when angry?

 - Is anger leading to problems with personal relationships and / or work?

 - Are you hurting those that you love?

 I provide individual anger management counselling sessions (no groups).
-Most people take 3-8 (average 5) sessions to learn how to manage their anger.
-However, some people require more long term counselling for anger management, especially if there is a history of trauma, abuse or neglect.
+Most people take 3-8 (average 5) sessions to learn how to manage their behaviour.
+However, some people require more long term counselling due to a history of trauma, abuse or neglect.